cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 ===================  =========================  =========================================

 ``ACT_CMID_G``
-   Midpoint ion concentration for the equilibrium / adsorption-strength transition.
+   Midpoint ion concentration for the affinity (equilibrium constant) transition.
    Must be non-negative and should use the same concentration unit as the first liquid-phase component.

 **Recommended unit:** :math:`mol\,m_{MP}^{-3}`